Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         in the sample entry container in the init fragment/CMAF header
      8. The CMAF track MAY comprise CMAF chunks [[!MPEGCMAF]] which are moof mdat structures that may
-        not be an IDR or switching point
+        not be an instant decoder refresh (IDR) or bit rate switching point
      9. For video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF Header.
-        In this case codec parameters do not change dynamically during the live event.
+        In this case these codec parameters do not change dynamically during the live event.
      10. Alternatively, video tracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples.
+This allows inband signalling of parameter changes.
-     11. In case the language of a track changes a new init fragment with update [=mdhd=] and or [=elng=] SHOULD be send.
+     11. In case the language of a track changes a new CMAF Header with updated [=mdhd=] and or [=elng=] SHOULD be send.
      12. Track roles SHOULD be signalled in the ingest by using a kind box in userData udta box.
 The kind box MUST contain a schemeIdUri MPEG urn:mpeg:dash:role:2011 and a value containing a Role